-Our water source is a well at the site of the Fireman's Pavilion, 125 feet deep.
-The water is chlorinated for disinfection and a polyphosphate is added to raise the pH to make the water less aggressive in order to control the lead and copper at your faucet.
+Our water sources are two drilled wells, one at the site of the Fireman's Pavilion and is 125 feet deep (well #1).
+This water is chlorinated for disinfection and a polyphosphate is added to raise the pH to make the water less aggressive in order to control the lead and copper at your faucet.
+The recently developed second well, put in service in March of 2013, is located behind the Railroad station and is 200 feet deep (well#2).
+This well is also chlorinated for disinfection and also has a polyphosphate added.
+The untreated water in well #2 contains Arsenic levels that exceed drinking water standards.
+Because of the elevated arsenic levels in this well, we were required to install an arsenic removal treatment system before the well was allowed to supply any water to our customers.
 We have a source water protection plan available from our office that provides more information, such as potential sources of contamination.